Nintendo Switch 2 Review: The Good, the Bad, and What’s Coming

 Mario Kart World on Nintendo Switch 2 table mode

-• Donkey Kong Bananza — Coming July 7, 2025.
-A 3D platformer with sandbox-style exploration, evoking Mario Odyssey in tone and scope.
+• Donkey Kong Bananza (released July 7, 2025): A 3D platformer with open world, similar to Mario Odyssey

-• Kirby Air Riders — A full sequel to the 2003 GameCube hit, with updated physics and visuals.
-Directed by Masahiro Sakurai.
+• Kirby Air Riders: The sequel to the GameCube classic, with updated physics and graphics, directed by legendary Masahiro Sakurai

-• Hyrule Warriors: Age of Imprisonment — A new entry in the musou-style series with large-scale combat.
+• Hyrule Warriors: Age of Imprisonment: A new massive action adventure in the Zelda universe

-• Delta Rune Chapters 3 & 4 — The continuation of Toby Fox’s acclaimed RPG series, expected in 2025.
+• Delta Rune Chapters 3 & 4: The continuation of Toby Fox’s popular indie RPG

-• Cyberpunk 2077 Ultimate Edition — A reworked version optimized for Switch 2, pushing its performance ceiling.
+• Cyberpunk 2077 Ultimate Edition: An optimized version for Switch 2

-Nintendo Switch Online will also expand its library with GameCube classics like Wind Waker, Soul Calibur II, and F-Zero GX, each enhanced with online functionality.
+Nintendo Switch Online will also expand its catalog with GameCube classics like Wind Waker, Soul Calibur II, and F-Zero GX, all with online play.

 Is the Switch 2 Worth It?